csci104/hw/README.md

 # Homework

-This repository is private and should only be accessed by the student who owns it and course staff or professors.
+Please do not share your code or copy code from other students.
-Please do not share your code or copy other peoples', as it is always pretty obvious and will be caught by our plagiarism detection software.
+Once you've read through this, feel free to delete it, though you may want to keep the formatting and linting sections as reference.

 ## Getting Started

 You might have noticed a couple extra files lying around this repository.
-Here's a rundown of what they do.
+Here's a rundown of what they do:

 - `.clang-format` provides some settings for `clang-format`, which is a tool you can use to automatically reformat your code.
-  We've included some instructions on how to use it below.
+  We've included some instructions on how to use it in the [formatting section](#formatting).
   Feel free to page through the configuration file if you're interested in how it works.
 - `.clang-tidy` provides settings for `clang-tidy`, which does semantic checks on C++ files.
-  Just like for `clang-format`, we've included instructions on how to use this tool below.
+  We've included instructions on how to use this tool in the [linting section](#linting).
 - `.editorconfig` gives most IDEs some idea about how to handle whitespace in your code files.
   It also limits the charset to `utf8` to avoid any encoding bugs.
 - `.gitignore` prevents files from being added to the index by git.